deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 This lab environment build deploys entirely to AWS with the current unique exception of Cisco ISE, which requires deployment to an on-prem vCenter environment with a VPN connection and route table addition.
 Note importantly that this lab-build DOES NOT deploy any type of instance(s) for the Tetration cluster itself (TaaS/Tetration-V, etc), and ONLY deploys that which you see below in the "Complete Lab Diagram" inside of the "AWS Cloud" box with the already noted exception of ISE, as well as the exception of the necessary AMIs, which must be copied from Deft's AWS account and is detailed below in the next sub-section.

 It is REQUIRED that you have your own instance of Tetration, whether On-Prem, Tet-V, or TaaS makes no difference, only that you have one provisioned.
 This instance of Tetration does not require provisioning prior to the deployment of this lab environment, however this lab environment won't do you much good without Tetration.

+---

+<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embeddedchart/425e1b97-194e-413a-b793-0df939a87501" id="9ELCtIAUSL6I"></iframe></div>

+---

 <a href="https://app.lucidchart.com/documents/view/425e1b97-194e-413a-b793-0df939a87501" style="font-weight:bold" target="_blank">"Complete Lab Diagram"
 <img src="../bootcamp/diagrams/images/diagrams_003.png"></a>